umbraco/UmbracoDocs/Getting-Started/Setup/Server-Setup/Load-Balancing/file-system-replication.md

 Depending on the configuration and performance of the local storage you might need to consider Examine Directory Factory Options and the Umbraco temporary storage location.

-## Synchronised/replicated file system
+## Synchronised/replicated or shared file system

 If the file system on your servers is performing file replication then the Umbraco temporary folder must be excluded from replication.

+If the file system on your servers is located on shared storage you will need to configure Umbraco to locate the Umbraco temporary folder outside of the shared storage.

 ### Replication techniques

-A common way to replicate files on Windows Server is to use [DFS](https://msdn.microsoft.com/en-us/library/windows/desktop/bb540031(v=vs.85).aspx), which is included with Windows Server.
+A common way to replicate files on Windows Server is to use [DFS](https://msdn.microsoft.com/en-us/library/windows/desktop/bb540031(v=vs.85), which is included with Windows Server.

 Additional DFS resources: